Net revenue retention and 3 things every venture capitalist looks for

 NRR helps a SaaS venture understand how its churn rate influences its overall revenue and whether it might be losing low-value or high-value customers.
 Think of NRR as a proxy for customer satisfaction and success.
 It’s a primary consideration for an investor.

-A business that retains NRR signifies that its sales and customer teams are gaining repeat sales or even expanding sales to existing customers.
+A business that retains NRR indicates that its sales and customer teams are generating repeat sales or expanding sales to existing customers.

-Enthusiastic customers are more likely to praise the business’s virtues and product(s) to other potential customers.
-Or in other words, they’ll say good things about the business, which will likely lead to more sales and thus more growth.
+Enthusiastic customers are more likely to praise the business’s virtues and products to other potential customers.
+Or, in other words, they’ll say good things about the company, which will likely lead to more sales and, consequently, more growth.

-Understanding NRR is critical because the average cost to acquire new customers in the SaaS industry is only USD205.
-In essence, compared to other industries, the SaaS sales environment is highly competitive.
+Understanding NRR is critical because the average cost to acquire new customers in the SaaS industry is only $205.
+In essence, the SaaS sales environment is highly competitive compared to other sectors.

 How to calculate NRR